LLM in Legal Practice [Top-up Award]

 |Criminal Justice||Family Law||Tort|

 You can choose to study Hong Kong, English or international law – or even a mixture of all three.
-We will consider applications from students interested in researching any area of law, provided that we can find a suitable supervisor.
+We will consider applications from students interested in researching any area of law, guided by a supervisor either nominated by yourself (subject to approval) or appointed by us based on your topic of choice.